Dell: Self-signed root certificate

 In November 2015, it emerged that several Dell computers had shipped with an identical pre-installed root certificate known as "eDellRoot".
 This raised such security risks as attackers impersonating HTTPS-protected websites such as Google and Bank of America and malware being signed with the certificate to bypass Microsoft software filtering.
 Dell apologized and offered a removal tool.

+Absolute Security

+In 2015, Dell continued their partnership with Absolute Security installing the company's security technology into Dell Android devices.

 Dell Foundation Services

 Also in November 2015, a researcher discovered that customers with diagnostic program Dell Foundation Services could be digitally tracked using the unique service tag number assigned to them by the program.
 This was possible even if a customer enabled private browsing and deleted their browser cookies.
 Ars Technica recommended that Dell customers uninstall the program until the issue was addressed.

 Commercial aspects

 Marketing

 Dell advertisements have appeared in several types of media including television, the Internet, magazines, catalogs, and newspapers.
 Some of Dell Inc's marketing strategies include lowering prices at all times of the year, free bonus products (such as Dell printers), and free shipping to encourage more sales and stave off competitors.
 In 2006, Dell cut its prices in an effort to maintain its 19.2% market share.
 This also cut profit margins by more than half, from 8.7 to 4.3 percent.
 To maintain its low prices, Dell continues to accept most purchases of its products via the Internet and through the telephone network, and to move its customer-care division to India and El Salvador.

 A popular United States television and print ad campaign in the early 2000s featured the actor Ben Curtis playing the part of "Steven", a lightly mischievous blond-haired youth who came to the assistance of bereft computer purchasers.
 Each television advertisement usually ended with Steven's catch-phrase: "Dude, you're gettin' a Dell!"

 A subsequent advertising campaign featured interns at Dell headquarters (with Curtis' character appearing in a small cameo at the end of one of the first commercials in this particular campaign).

 In 2007, Dell switched advertising agencies in the US from BBDO to Working Mother Media.
 In July 2007, Dell released new advertising created by Working Mother to support the Inspiron and XPS lines.
 The ads featured music from the Flaming Lips and Devo who re-formed especially to record the song in the ad "Work it Out".
 Also in 2007, Dell began using the slogan "Yours is here" to say that it customizes computers to fit customers' requirements.

-Beginning in 2011, Dell began hosting a conference in Austin, Texas, at the Austin Convention Center titled "Dell World".
+In 2011, Dell began hosting an annual conference titled "Dell World" at the Austin Convention Center in Austin, Texas.
 The event featured new technology and services provided by Dell and Dell's partners.
-In 2011, the event was held October 12–14.
-In 2012, the event was held December 11–13.
-In 2013, the event was held December 11–13.
-In 2014, the event was held November 4–6.
+After Dell and EMC merged in 2016, their annual conferences were combined into "Dell EMC World", hosted in Las Vegas, Nevada.
+It was renamed "Dell Technologies World" in 2018.